I'm a member

 Printer Friendly Version

-DESCRIPTIONSaturation biopsy involves obtaining at least 20 biopsy tissue cores from the prostate in a systematic manner.
-Use of saturation biopsy has been proposed for use in the diagnosis (for initial or repeat biopsy), staging, and management of patients with prostate cancer.
+DESCRIPTIONSaturation biopsy of the prostate, in which more cores are obtained than by standard biopsy protocol, has been proposed in the diagnosis (for initial or repeat biopsy), staging, and management of patients with prostate cancer.

-Prostate cancer is a common cancer in men and is the second leading cause of cancer-related deaths in men in the US.
+Prostate cancer is common and is the second leading cause of cancer-related deaths in men in the United States.
 The diagnosis of prostate cancer is made by biopsy of the prostate gland.
-The approach to biopsy has changed over time, especially with the advent of PSA (prostate-specific antigen) screening programs that identify cancer in prostates that are normal to palpation and to trans-rectal ultrasound.
+The approach to biopsy has changed over time, especially with the advent of PSA (prostate-specific antigen) screening programs that identify cancer in prostates that are normal to palpation and to transrectal ultrasound.
 For patients with an elevated PSA-level but with a normal biopsy, questions exist about subsequent evaluation since repeat biopsy specimens may be positive for cancer in a substantial percentage of patients.

-At present, many practitioners use a 12 to 14 core “extended” biopsy strategy for patients undergoing initial biopsy.
-This extended biopsy is done in office setting.
+At present, many practitioners use a 12- to 14-core “extended” biopsy strategy for patients undergoing initial biopsy.
+This extended biopsy is done in an office setting and allows for more extensive sampling of the lateral peripheral zone; sampling of the lateral horn may increase the cancer detection rate by approximately 25%.

 Another approach to increase the number of biopsy tissue cores is use of the “saturation” biopsy.
-In general, saturation biopsy is considered as a minimum of 20 cores taken from the prostate.
-While saturation biopsy can also be performed in an office-based setting, some perform this approach with general anesthesia.
+In general, saturation biopsy is considered as more than 20 cores taken from the prostate, with improved sampling of the anterior zones of the gland, which may be undersampled in standard peripheral zone biopsy strategies and may lead to missed cancers.
+Saturation biopsy may be performed transrectally or with a transperineal approach; the transperineal approach is generally performed as a stereotactic template-guided procedure with general anesthesia.

 Indications for Cryoablation of Prostate Cancer are addressed in another policy.